 This way you can quickly analyze them based on their types and target more customers for more sales.
 We will be learning more about the benefits of differentiating products by SKU number.

 Using eCommerce SKUs, an eCommerce can easily recommend similar products to their customer.

 These are tools that can fetch the necessary data from the name and tags of a product.
 Based on which similar product recommendations are shown to your customer.

 This enhances the accuracy of similarity and hence the customer experience.

 Difference Between UPC and SKU

-Just like Stock Keeping Unit, UPC (Universal Product Code) is another tracking tool that is standardized for all businesses.
+Just like Stock Keeping Unit, UPC (Universal Product Code) is another standardized tracking tool for all businesses.

-The UPC on the other hand is 12 digits numeric-only barcode which can be scanned by anyone to get information about the product.
+The UPC on the other hand is 12 digits numeric-only barcode that anyone can scan to get information about the product.